dhellmann/pymotw/PyMOTW/urllib2/index.rst

     PyMOTW examples for the :mod:`BaseHTTPServer`.
 Start the server in one terminal window, then run these examples in another.

-To POST form-encoded data to the remote server, instead of using GET, simply pass the encoded query arguments as data to urlopen().
+To POST form-encoded data to the remote server, instead of using GET, pass the encoded query arguments as data to :func:`urlopen()`.

 .. include:: urllib2_urlopen_post.py
     :literal:
     :start-after: #end_pymotw_header

 The server can decode the form data and access the individual values by name.

 ::